State Spotlight:

 Snohomish County

-Snohomish County is located in northwest Washington between the Salish Sea and the snow-capped peaks of the Cascade Mountains just 15 miles north of Seattle.
+Snohomish County is in northwest Washington, nestled between the sparkling blue waters of the Salish Sea and the rugged, snow-capped peaks of the Cascade Mountains.
+It’s located 15 miles north of Seattle and about 120 miles south of Vancouver, British Columbia.

 Hotel tax rate: 11.5 percent plus $2 per room, per night